ArunaStorage/documentation/docs/get_started/basic_usage/04_How-To-Project.md

 ## Get multiple Projects

-API examples for fetching multiples Projects in a single request.
+API examples of how to fetch multiple Projects in a single request.

 ???
 Abstract "Required permissions"